Skip to main content

 Somehow, today, I felt it.
 A tiny shift.
 A clearing of the mental windshield.
 And it struck me that the thing I’m most grateful for this Thanksgiving isn’t the trip or the memories or the miles—it’s the astonishing, unglamorous blessing of simply feeling human again.
 Coming back to myself hasn’t been about grinding forward.
 If anything, it’s been about drifting until I found the right current.

-So I shut down the notifications.
+So I shut down my notifications.
 Ignored the to-do list (which did not appreciate being ignored).
 And went back to the things that have always steadied me: picking up my guitar, wandering back to the piano keys, and letting myself read quietly in the early morning light.

 These aren’t just hobbies.
 They’re homing beacons.
 Each one gently tugged me back toward the person I recognize.
 And the more I played and read, the clearer it became: the spark I needed wasn’t some new, future goal.
 It was a memory.
 It lived somewhere much older, much deeper—tucked away in a warm, perfectly preserved moment that still glows.